aotubusen/crawler-app/README.md

 =====================================================================================

-I am using JSoup (https://jsoup.org/), as convinient java HTML parser.
+I am using JSoup (https://jsoup.org/), as a convinient java HTML parser.
-My implenetation fetches the links on each page concurently and recursively, to build the site map into an internal hashmap
+My implenetation fetches the links on each page concurrently and recursively, to build the site map into an internal hashmap

 My implemetation crawls 288 pages in about 35 seconds.